What you must do

 In order to limit pollution to air, water and land, instead of burning waste in the open you should find alternative methods of waste management, wherever possible.
 See the page in this guideline on alternatives to burning waste.

-If your business burns waste in the open, such as on a bonfire, you may need a waste management licence or a registered waste exemption.
+If your business burns waste in the open, you may need an authorisation from your environmental regulator.
 You must have the correct permissions before you burn waste and you must make sure that burning the waste does not create pollution or cause a nuisance.

 In some cases, burning waste is forbidden.
 For example, you may not be allowed to burn waste in an area with poor air quality.